onyx-lang/onyx-book/src/procedures/macros.md

 #unquote say_hello;
 ```
-Code blocks are not type checked until they are unquoted, so they can contain references to references to variables not declared within them.
+Code blocks are not type checked until they are unquoted, so they can contain references to variables not declared within them.

 Code blocks have their syntax because they can optionally take parameters between their `[]`.
 When unquoting a code block with parameters,
 you must pass an *equal or greater* number of arguments in parentheses after the variable name.